ReverendHill/hillspace.github.io/content/portfolio/index.md

 By collaborating with cross-functional teams, I played a key role in optimizing performance and reducing system downtime, helping Fox deliver a superior user experience.
 My work contributed to streamlining operational processes, improving infrastructure automation, and ensuring the scalability of Fox's platforms to handle increasing demand.
 Through my efforts, I helped improve system resiliency and foster a more efficient and reliable technical environment at Fox.

 This was my first leadership role as a Lead Site Reliability Engineer, which enabled to me to make strategic decisions and mentor other SRE members on my team.
-This leadership experience gave me great insight on what it takes to be a good leader, how a leader should act, and how to efficiently balance communications between executives and developers.
+This leadership experience provided valuable insights into effective leadership, demonstrating how a leader should act and how to skillfully balance communication between executives and developers for optimal efficiency.

 ---